allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 you simply need to retrieve an executable jar file to submit queries via a computer’s command line interface.
 All you need is Java — forget about any additional libraries or software.

-We chose Alation – a collaborative data platform for analysts – as a starting point for work with data because it provides access to data from all processing engines we support in production.
+We chose [Alation][9] – a collaborative data platform for analysts – as a starting point for work with data because it provides access to data from all processing engines we support in production.
 It is worth emphasizing that analyses can be shared between employees.